Ezekiel

 Right now anti-Semitism is on the rise and its in the United States.
 We will be judged by God if we give into this hatred for Israel.

 Israel is God's people and His flock.
 There is nothing the world can do to change that even though it has tried.
 We can become part of this blessing by receiving Jesus Christ, repenting of sins and giving our lives completely to Him.
-We become adopted into the vine of Israel by faith in Jesus.
+We become adopted by our faith in Jesus.
 We will inherit what they inherit along with them.
 They too though have to come by way of Jesus Christ.
 They cannot get rid of sin and obtain God's blessing without Jesus Christ.
-There is no dual covenant. |
+There is no dual covenant.

 ||